slouc/concurrency-in-scala-with-ce/README.md

 It should be pointed out that the intention of the text is not to provide a "better documentation".
 First, because existing material on the subject is pretty good already (you can find some links in the [References](#references) section), and secondly, because I don't consider myself anything remotely near being an expert in the field.
 These are simply my notes that I kept while I was exploring the topic, and that I'm willing to share with whomever might find them useful.

-All code snippets are based on cats-effect 2, since cats-effect 3 wasn't yet out at the time of writing this text.
+All code snippets are based on Cats-Effect 2, since Cats-Effect 3 wasn't yet out at the time of writing this text.

 ## Table of Contents